File Converter

 If the File Converter detects imminent filename collisions, i.e. that similarly named PhysioData files already exist in the destination folder, the following options become available:

-This option causes the File Converter to only rewrite the raw data inside the PhysioData file, if it already exists, leaving any modules settings, states and corrections intact.
-Use this option if for instance you already have modules and correction in the file that you do not want to override, but you do want to change the raw data.
+This option causes the File Converter to only rewrite the raw data inside the PhysioData file, if it already exists, leaving all module’s settings, states and corrections intact.
+Use this option if for instance you already have modules and correction in the file that you do not want to override, but you do want to change the raw data. -

 When selected, any preexisting PhysioData file with a conflicting name will be completely overwritten.